Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Evaluation

-\textbf{Real-world Data.} In the second dataset, we use a real-world attack \textit{CAIDA07} UCSD ``DDoS Attack 2007''~\cite{caida07}.
+\textbf{Real-world Data.} In the second dataset, we use a real-world attack, \textit{CAIDA07} UCSD ``DDoS Attack 2007''~\cite{caida07}.
 This attack occurred on August 04, 2007, and affected various locations around the world.
 It contains anonymized traffic traces from a DDoS attack that lasted around an hour, including network traffic such as Web, FTP, and Ping.
 These traces mostly only include attack traffic to the victim and responses from the victim, and non-attack traffic has been removed as much as possible.
 The network load surges dramatically from about 200 kbits/s to about 80 Mbits/s within a few minutes.
-We use all available traffic traces before the attack as normal data for training our generative method.
-Next, we generate unpredictable attack requests of varying distributions.
-The filters then perform online learning on our generated data, and the last set of generated attack traffic is used as the test set to evaluate the filters.

-We provide the summary statistics of the generated test attack request data in Table~\ref{tab:benchmarkdata}, showing the proportion of attack traffic for each dataset.